On the triviality of direct image of coherent sheaves: Introduction

 for all $1 \,\le\, i \,\le\, l$. \end{theorem}

+\begin{remark} In fact, we prove a sufficient criterion for a more general class of covering maps, namely standard abelian Galois covers; see Corollary \ref{standardsuff}.
+As observed in Remark \ref{bundleremark1}, when $X$ is smooth, and $Y$ is Cohen-Macaulay, Theorem \ref{main1} provides a necessary and sufficient criterion for the existence of relatively Ulrich vector bundles on $X$ \wrt $\pi$. \end{remark}

-Let $Y$ be $\bP^n$.
-Then for a ramified abelian Galois covering $\pi$, we see that the line bundles $M_i$ are very ample.
+Set $Y$ to be $\bP^n$.
+Then for an admissible abelian Galois covering $\pi$, we see that the line bundles $M_i$ are very ample.
 In this case, the $d_i$-fold multiplication map is surjective, and thus the branch divisors $B_i$ are in the image of $H^0(Y,\, M_i)^{\otimes d_i}$.
 Let $\cO_X(1)$ be the ample and globally generated line bundle $\pi^* \cO_{\bP^n}(1)$.
-Thus, as a consequence of Theorem \ref{main1} we get the following
+Thus, as a consequence of Theorem \ref{main1} we get the following: